 And yet, I’m not talking about oil... natural gas... rare Earth metals... lithium... steel... or gold.

-Rather, it’s much more important than any of those.
+It’s much more important than any of those.

-In fact, US Secretary of Commerce Gina Raimondo said that...
-America would fall into a “deep and immediate recession” if we lost access to it.
+In fact, U.S. Secretary of Commerce Gina Raimondo said that America would fall into a “deep and immediate recession” if we lost access to it.